How Kayak Fishing Makes You Healthier

 Nature Lowers Blood Pressure

-Studies show that spending as little as 30 minutes a week in nature lowers high blood pressure.
+Studies show that spending as little as 30 minutes a week in nature can lower high blood pressure.
 There’s something about being in a “green space” (even if that space is in or near an urban setting) that gives us a sense of calm.

 Paddlers instinctively know the calming effect of being on the water, too.
-When you fish from a kayak, your connection to the water is even closer than fishing from a motor boat or the shore.
+When you fish from a kayak, your connection to the water is very intimate—more so than fishing from a larger motorized boat or even from shore.
+The movement of the water can be very therapeutic.

 Sunshine is Our Friend

-Of course we want to be careful with over-exposure, but the sun also gives us wonderful benefits.
-Decreased depression, increased bone strength, stronger immune system and healthier skin all are linked to healthy sun exposure.
+Of course, we want to be careful with over-exposure, but the sun is also very good for us.
+Here are some of the benefits linked to healthy sun exposure:

 Nature and Activity Both Strengthen Mental Health